-As a child gets older, comments from classmates who know too much can plant a seed of holiday doubt in their mind.
-But, for parents, a visit to the app store or a bit of Photoshop creativity can be just the thing to help restore their little one's belief in the man in the red suit.
+As kids gets older, classmates who know too much can plant a seed of holiday doubt in their minds.
+But, for parents, a visit to the app store or a bit of creativity can be just the thing to help restore their little one's belief in the man in the red suit.

 According to Lieutenant Marco Chouinard, the NORAD Tracks Santa spokesperson, more than 1,500 volunteers help NORAD track Santa over a 23-hour period on Christmas Eve.

 Chouinard says NORAD is often asked how Santa manages to deliver gifts to the entire world in a 24-hour time period — his answer involves a bit of Christmas time travel.

 "NORAD intelligence reports indicate that Santa does not experience time the way we do," Chouinard told TODAY Parents.
 "Santa would not want to rush the important job of delivering presents to children and spreading joy to everyone, so the only logical conclusion is that Santa somehow functions within his own time-space continuum."

 Through the Portable North Pole (PNP) app and website, parents can send their kids personalized videos direct from the North Pole.
 Video messages are free, but for an additional fee parents can buy their child more detailed personalizations, views of Santa's village and news of whether they are on the naughty or nice list this year.

 Show your kids proof that Santa was in their home with Catch A Character — an app that allows parents to create free photos using images of their own home, along with stock images of Santa Claus.
 Santa can be shown placing presents beneath the Christmas tree, checking his list, or even looking shocked to be caught on camera.
 To help parents keep holiday magic going year-round, the app also offers similar photos of the Easter Bunny and the Tooth Fairy.